 With these exceptions considered, gravity boots are widely thought to be generally safe for regular usage.
 But what evidence are we seeing about their benefits?

 I know that before I go dangling myself upside down as if I’m in the Batcave, I want to be sure that what I’m doing is really good for my body.
 So what kind of results are people getting from using gravity boots?
 Can stretching my body make me taller? sadly, gravity boots won’t make you taller but they have other great benefits.

 While there isn’t yet a conclusive yes-or-no answer on the effectiveness of inversion therapy, evidence has shown it to have shown that it provides short-term relief for back pain and muscle tension.
 (2)

 Additionally, when combined with traditional physical therapy, the method has been proven effective at reducing pain related to sciatica.
 (2) Some have even claimed that it’s helped them avoid surgery entirely!
 (1)

-And on top of the results people have experienced with relieving back pain, many are thrilled at how gravity boots have helped them enhance their ab workouts - they use it for pain relief and exercise all at once!
+And on top of the results people have experienced with relieving back pain, many are thrilled at how gravity boots have helped them enhance their ab workouts (it might not be the magic bullet to getting abs in 2 weeks guys, but it still works) – they use it for pain relief and exercise all at once!
 (4)